 Despite the history of overplowing experience in key countries, there are still a few high-risk expansion efforts under way.
 One consists of replacing tropical rainforests in Indonesia and Malaysia with palm oil plantations.
-Although this is producing cheap palm oil, it is devastating the biological diversity of the region, and without any assurance that these exposed tropical soils will sustain cultivation over the long term.17
+Although this is producing cheap palm oil, it is devastating the biological diversity of the region, and without any assurance that these exposed tropical soils will sustain cultivation over the long term.

 A far more ambitious effort is under way in Brazil as farmers plow the cerrado-a vast, semiarid savannah that is to the south and west of the Amazon basin.
 This land has helped Brazil become the world's second-ranking soybean producer, after the United States.
 The excitement within Brazil at this region's potential is remarkably similar to that displayed by the Soviets during the Virgin Lands Project in Kazakhstan some 45 years ago.
-Only time will tell whether the newly plowed cerrado will sustain cultivation over the long term.18 pumping, the resulting fall in water tables is not visible.
-Unlike shrinking forests or invading sand dunes, falling water tables cannot be readily photographed.
-They are often discovered only when wells go dry.
+Only time will tell whether the newly plowed cerrado will sustain cultivation over the long term.